 Choosing a fundraiser should not be based on one person.
 Your committee of volunteers and community should have an input.
 Keep in mind that some goals may require more extensive fundraisers.

 Making connections with people in and around your community is fundamental when implementing a fundraiser as these are the people who will be participating.
 Reach out to community members in person, through social media, and letters.

 When implementing a fundraiser, there should be key players who help lead and manage the event or activity, regardless of your goals and committee size.

 This person should be in charge of managing the committee, decision making, budgeting, and mediating.
-They are the idea generator.

 This person should be friendly and creative—they will get the information to the community and grow engagement.

 This person should manage the fundraising event.
 They will be in charge of making sure every person and thing has its place.

 If you need some help establishing your fundraiser or are looking for other options for funds,

 we have provided a list of resources for ideas, funding, grants, and recycling:

 Fundraising products, fundraising companies, DIY ideas, and fundraising news